ericswpark/2025-sighorse/main.typ

 Purdue Hackers hosts several events throughout the academic year, including Hack Night, where creatives come together to work on projects and socialize.
-At midnight, a Checkpoints ceremony is held, where people present their projects and what they've been working on over the past two weeks, and lots of photos are taken for posterity.
-Once the event is over, one of the organizers upload a postmortem of the event, including all of the media taken during the event.
+At midnight, a Checkpoint ceremony is held, where people present their projects and what they've been working on over the past two weeks, and lots of photos are taken for posterity.
+Once the event is over, one of the organizers upload a postmortem of the event, including all the media taken during the event.

 The initial version of our events site was developed by Matthew Stanciu, our past president of Purdue Hackers.
-Events were managed on Airtable, before the migration over to Sanity in January of 2023 as Matthew wanted to use a real CMS to manage our events.
+Events were managed on Airtable, before the migration over to Sanity in January 2023 as Matthew wanted to use a real CMS to manage our events.
 For the RSVP functionality and emailing potential attendees, a GitHub Actions task ran that checked the RSVP email list hosted on Sanity and then sent out an email via a third-party service.
 We used Mailgun, before